 Employees' participation in the Plan is defined based on employment dates and the original Company of hire.
 Metro non-union employees who were hired prior to September 1, 2007 could elect to continue to participate under the existing "Old Program" plan provisions (provisions prior to January 1, 2008) or under modified plan provisions "New Program".
 Metro union employees hired before October 1, 2013 participate in the Old Program.
 Effective October 1, 2013, newly hired or rehired Metro union employees participate under the "Cash Balance Matching Program".
 Effective January 1, 2014, newly hired or rehired non-union Metro employees participate in the "New Program Plus" feature of the Plan.
-"Post-Program Employees" are Metro non-union employees who first became eligible to participate on or after September 1, 2007 and before January 1, 2014.
+"Post-Program Employees" are Metro non-union employees who first became eligible to participate on or after September 1, 2007 and before

+January 1, 2014.
 Effective December 1, 2019 "EKC Original Savings Employees" are EKC non-union employees whose first date of employment is before May 31, 2018.
-"EKC Enhanced Savings Employees" are Wolf Creek union and non-union employees and "Wolf Creek Enhanced Savings Employees" are Wolf Creek union and non-union employees and "Wolf Creek Enhanced Savings Employees" are Wolf Creek union employees whose first day of employment is after December 31, 2018.
+"EKC Enhanced Savings Employees" are EKC non-union employees whose first day of employment or re-employment is after May 30, 2018.
+"Wolf Creek Savings Employees" are Wolf Creek union and non-union employees and "Wolf Creek Enhanced Savings Employees" are Wolf Creek non-union employees whose first day of employment or re-employment is after December 31, 2018.